FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 Another word to avoid confusion between two magnetic concepts: The ferrite material constant at extremely small field strengths in a closed system, whatever its size, is called the mu (µ).
 This can be seen as the "gain" compared to air.
 Also called the µi, the initial permeability.
 This is the material property that you see everywhere in the tables, it is independent of the core design or shape.

 The relative self-induction of one specific core, with all data in it, a parameter of core thickness, core length and the typical mu of the core material is called the AL or AL value.
 Note: For cores between 30 and 40 millimeters, depending on the thickness, the conversion factor of the length / surface average and AL is around the factor "1".
-Make sure you take the AL, which belongs to the core and not the mu!

 The magnetic conductivity properties combined with the shape (square diameter and length) properties can be expressed in a practical standard value for each make and type of toroid: the AL value, or better written down: AL value.
 It expresses the number of nanoHenries per turn, or millihenries per 1000 turns.
 For both expressions it stays the same AL value "number".